To complete this exercise, you will need to use the Pandas library to perform a series of data manipulation and analysis tasks on valuation

 : Converts JSON data into a DataFrameexplode

-: Expands out a list of dictionaries into separate rowsbanks
+: Expands out a list of dictionaries into separate rows

 list, and then concatenate the DataFrames together to form the final dataset.